-As remote working becomes the norm for the time being, savvy organisations are starting to figure out how to get the most out of virtual employees depending on their personalities.
+As work-from-home becomes the norm for the time being, savvy organisations are starting to figure out how to get the most out of virtual employees depending on their personalities.

 The Myers-Briggs Type Indicator tool is a well known personality test which looks at four aspects of personality.